Jbleezy/BO2-Reimagined/README.md

 #### Executioner
 * Removed on Buried
+* Upgraded: changed attachment from None to Fast Mag

 #### Five-seven Dual Wield
 * Unupgraded: decreased stock ammo from 225 to 210 on all maps